Tom Kettle: World War I

-It was as an Irish soldier in a war in the defence of European civilisation that he entered the war.
+It was as an Irish soldier in a war in the defense of European civilisation that he entered the war.
 He was deeply steeped in Europe's cultures.
 Kettle's ambition for Ireland in the 20th century was a land and culture with the European continent as its polestar.
 He wrote: "My only programme for Ireland consists in equal parts of Home Rule and the Ten Commandments.
 My only counsel to Ireland is, that to become deeply Irish, she must become European"; and later, "Used with the wisdom that is sown in tears and blood, this tragedy of Europe may be and must be the prologue to the two reconciliations of which all statesmen have dreamed, the reconciliation of Protestant Ulster with Ireland, and the reconciliation of Ireland with Great Britain."

 In a letter, sent to his friend Joseph Devlin from France shortly before his death, Kettle wrote: "I hope to come back.
 If not, I believe that to sleep here in the France that I have loved is no harsh fate, and that so passing out into silence, I shall help towards the Irish settlement.
 Give my love to my colleagues – the Irish people have no need of it."

 Death

 Kettle was killed in action with 'B' Company of the 9th Battalion of the Royal Dublin Fusiliers in an attack on German lines on 9 September 1916, near the village of Ginchy during the Battle of the Somme.
-During the advance Kettle was felled when the Dublin Fusiliers were 'struck with a tempest of fire', and having risen from the initial blow, he was struck again and killed outright.
+During the advance, Kettle was felled when the Dublin Fusiliers were 'struck with a tempest of fire', and having risen from the initial blow, he was struck again and killed outright.
 His body was buried in a battlefield grave by the Welsh Guards, but the grave was subsequently lost trace of.
 His name is etched on the monumental arched gateway for the missing of the Somme at Thiepval.
-He was 36-years old.
+He was 36 years old.